All Episodes

 That means passing on some stories.

-Maybe that means passing on some what people might view as clickbait, but that's where I'm at, because I want you to be able to rely on me to bring you the information.
+Maybe that means passing on some what people might view as clickbait, but that's where I'm at because I want you to be able to rely on me to bring you the information.

-I want you to be able to rely on me that I'm doing the legwork, and I don't want to put myself in a situation where I'm reporting on somebody or something without the proper background research, and then somebody informed hears that and says, Wow, I've lost all respect for this guy.
+And I don't want to put myself in a situation where I'm reporting on somebody or something without the proper background research.

 You know, I get where people are coming from with this.